 - Car rental websites tend to quote and default to prepaid rental prices.
 You will need to check a box that says something like, "I want to pay at the counter" to get counter payment rates.
 Paying at the counter costs more, but you aren't locked into that rental until you actually pick up your car, and your credit card won't be charged until you have the car keys in your hand.

-- Airport pickups and dropoffs cost more, but offer the convenience of extended rental car office hours.
-If you are renting your car and dropping it off on a weekday, check the prices at downtown offices (usually near a train station).
-You may save as much as 10 to 15 percent on your rental if you can pick your car up away from the airport.
+- Airport pickups and drop-offs cost more but offer the convenience of extended rental car office hours.
+If you are renting your car and dropping it off on a weekday, check the prices at downtown offices, which are usually located near train stations.
+You could save as much as 10 to 15 percent on your rental if you can pick up your rental away from the airport.

 If you are renting a car for 21 days or longer, consider leasing a vehicle from one of Europe's buyback car lease companies.
 Depending on where you want to pick up and drop off your car, you could save quite a bit of money.
 Programs like these work in favor of tourists looking for a cheap car rental and locals who are looking for a way to get around the steep VAT tax, which tourists don't have to pay.
 The way it works is that you'll purchase a new car directly from the manufacturer and then sell it back to them at the end of your stay.